SorkinType/Voltaire/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- one.lf
-	- six.osf
-	- uni03040300
-	- zero.osf.zero
-	- nine.lf
-	- four.lf
-	- uni0146.loclMAH
-	- uni004A0301
-	- one.osf
+	- newGlyph
-	- two.osf
+	- zero.tf.zerp
-	- And 24 more.
+	- And .null

-Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]
 </div></details><details><summary>⚠ <b>WARN:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/latest/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>